Old-school Belgian ale, Lake Erie perch, maple syrup and lavender

 For a taste of some of the region’s freshest farm-to-table flavours paired with some really fun activities, head to Richardson’s Farm and Market in Dunnville.
 Don’t miss their annual Strawberry Festival, where you take a wagon ride into the field to pick your own berries and enjoy freshly baked strawberry shortcake.
 If you visit in the fall, make time to explore the five-acre corn maze, pick your perfect pumpkin and experience all kinds of fall farm fun.
 It’s worth a return trip to the farm in late February or March to enjoy a sugar bush tour and pancake feast.
 If all the farm-fresh fun at Richardson’s leaves you feeling hungry, stop by Debb’s Cuisine on Queen in Dunnville for a great meal featuring more local ingredients.

 After you’ve seen how local produce is grown, the next logical step is to see how it tastes when it’s transformed into delicious dishes.
-While The Combine's perch tacos are definitely a must-taste flavour when you’re this close to Lake Erie, the restaurant’s Chef’s Table experience is another Norfolk County dining experience that you won’t want to miss.
+The restaurant’s Chef’s Table experience is another Norfolk County dining experience that you won’t want to miss.
 Groups of two to four can enjoy a customized “best of” menu that features five or six courses showcasing the season’s best local bounty.
 If you’d like to recreate some of the Norfolk flavours you taste on your trip on your own grill, stop by VG meats for an amazing selection of fresh, cured and smoked meats.